-57. Where an association has been provisionally or fully registered, the Registrar 35 must register every member thereof in respect of which the required information has been provided in the relevant application form, as a provisional or full member of that association, as the case may be.
+58. Where an association has been provisionally or fully registered, the Registrar must register every member thereof in respect of which the required information has been provided in the relevant application form, as a provisional or full member of that association, as the case may be.

-Issuing of certificates and distinguishing marks upon registration or provisional registration
+Issuing of certificates and distinguishing marks upon registration or provisional 40 registration

-- 58. (1) The Registrars must liaise with one another so as to ensure that the registration numbers allocated by each of them to associations, their members, and non-members are unique. - (2) (a) Where a member or non-member that is registered, is engaged in interprovincial transport, the Registrar must in addition issue, in the manner and form 45 prescribed by the Minister, a distinguishing mark for each vehicle of the registered member or non-member that is used under the authority of an appropriate permission to operate the interprovincial transport. - (b) Where a member or non-member that is provisionally registered is engaged in interprovincial transport, the Registrar must in addition issue, in the manner and form prescribed by the Minister, a distinguishing mark for each vehicle of the provisionally registered member or non-member- - (i) that is so used under the authority of an appropriate permission or permit; or - (ii) in respect of which the provisionally registered member or non-member has made application for an appropriate permission in accordance with this Act 55 and relevant provincial laws.
+- 59. (1) The Registrars must liaise with one another so as to ensure that the registration numbers allocated by each of them to associations, their members and non-members are unique. - (2)(a) Where a member or non-member that is registered, is engaged in interprovin-45 cial transport, the Registrar must in addition issue, in the manner and form prescribed by the Minister, a distinguishing mark for each vehicle of the registered member or non-member that is used under the authority of an appropriate operating licence to operate the interprovincial transport. - (b) Where a member or non-member that is provisionally registered is engaged in 50 inter-provincial transport, the Registrar must in addition issue, in the manner and form prescribed by the Minister, a distinguishing mark for each vehicle of the provisionally registered member or non-member - i) that is so used under the authority of an appropriate operating licence or permit; or - (ii) in respect of which the provisionally registered member or non-member has made application for an appropriate operating licenceinaccordance with this Act and relevant provincial laws.

-(3) The Minister may, in consultation with the MECs, prescribe the minimum particulars to be contained in any registration certificate or certificate of provisional registration to be issued for inter-provincial transport.
+(3) The Minister may, in consultation with the MECS, prescribe the minimum particulars to be contained in any registration certificate or certificate of provisional registration to be issued for interprovincial transport.